projectara/greybus-spec/source/control.rst

 The connect peer request is only initiated by the AP, and this fact is reflected in the name of the "respond-to" device id that begins the request message.
-The connection to be established will use the destination interface, and the CPort id on that interface.
-The destination will initiate a connect request with the peer device and device id specified.
-Note that the protocol that will be used on the connection is defined by the peer CPort's protocol (listed in its module manifest), and the destination and its peer will independently negotiate the version of that protocol to use.
+The connection to be established shall use the destination interface, and the CPort id on that interface.
+The destination shall initiate a connect request with the peer device and device id specified.
+Note that the protocol used on the connection is defined by the peer CPort's protocol (listed in its module manifest), and the destination and its peer independently negotiate the version of that protocol to use.

     =======  ====================  ======  ==============  ===========================